Iris-830/research-project/Dissertation/main.typ

 == Analytical Methods

+This research uses a comprehensive approach, incorporating multiple statistical methods to investigate the determinants of fistula in West Africa.
+First, descriptive statistics provide an overview of the key variables.
+Then, bivariate analysis is used to explore associations between independent variables and the prevalence of fistula.
+Finally, survey-weighted generalized linear models (svyglm) are applied to more precisely identify factors influencing fistula prevalence across the region.

 === Descriptive Statistics

-  Descriptive statistics can grasp the fundamental properties and distribution of data, establishing the groundwork for future study.
-First, calculate descriptive statistics for each variable in this research, including the mean, quartile, standard error, maximum, and minimum values.
-After that, category the variables by country and analyze differences in distribution between them.
-This provides an adequate understanding of each variable's central tendency and dispersion.
-Second, calculate the prevalence of each variable in West Africa.
-And creat a horizontal categorized bar chart to display the fistula prevalence of each factor in different categories.
-It assists in better understanding the impact of each factor on fistula.
-Next, compute the prevalence of each variable in West Africa by country.
-This time, use facet maps and heat maps to compare the relationship between various factors and fistula prevalence in different countries.
-Then perform feature analysis and visualization.Explore West Africa and each country from the following four perspectives: individual and family background, economic and social status, access to health care, and family planning and sexual health.
-Use charts to illustrate the correlation between the relevant factors and prevalence.
-Feature analysis provides key insights into the causes and influencing factors of fistula in West Africa.
-Finally, do multiple correspondence analysis (MCA) to investigate the relationships between the key variables in West Africa and each country.
-This reveals the variable combination patterns that are unique to each country and compare the differences between different countries.
+  Descriptive statistics help to grasp the basic characteristics and distribution of data, laying the foundation for subsequent research.
+First, all variables need to be converted into categorical variables.
+Secondly, the frequency of each variable is calculated for West Africa as a whole and for each country.
+And a bar chart is used to visualize the distribution characteristics of West African women under different variables.
+After that, the prevalence of West Africa and each country under different variable classifications is calculated respectively.
+These results are also presented in bar charts to help understand the impact of various factors on fistula.
+Finally, a multiple correspondence analysis (MCA) is performed on the overall data of West Africa to explore the relationship between key variables that affect fistula in West African women.
+The analysis results can evaluate the contribution of different variables to the risk of fistula, thereby identifying the main influencing factors in West Africa.

 === Bivariate Analysis